BastiPaeltz/codedict/README.md

 ## Troubleshooting / remaining options explained

+* How can I see the complete usage pattern and all options?

+*'codedict --help' or 'codedict -h'*

 * Adding code doesn't work with my editor.
 I immediately see "Nothing changed".

 *This has something to do with editors behaving very differently in terms of how the executable gets invoked and how they deal with files they're currently working on.* **Set '--wait' to 'on' to solve this.**

 * What is this '--cut' feature, I dont get it.